sflicker/pascal_interpreter_in_python/README.md

 - Procedure/function `VAR` parameters passed by reference
 - Simple one-dimensional array declarations, for example `arr: array [1..10] of Integer;`
+- Multi-dimensional array declarations, for example `grid: array [1..2, 1..3] of Integer;`
-- Runtime bounds checking for one-dimensional arrays with literal subrange bounds
+- Runtime bounds checking for arrays with literal subrange bounds
 - Simple subrange variable declarations, for example `a: 1..10;`
 - Runtime bounds checking for integer subrange variables
 - Field access and assignment for records, for example `person.name := "Ada";`